Clorinda Corradi: Life

-In April–July 1837 and March–April 1842, Corradi and members of the Lyrical Company went to New Orleans to give a series of performances at the Theatre d'Orleans and St. Charles Theatre.
+In April–July 1837 and March–April 1842, Clorinda and members of the Lyrical Company went to New Orleans to give a series of performances at the Theatre d'Orleans and St. Charles Theatre.

-On September 2, 1840, Corradi debuted in Lima, Peru with Giulietta e Romeo and, together and the Lyrical Company directed by Raffaele Pantanelli, she remained in Peru until 1843.
+On September 2, 1840, Clorinda debuted in Lima, Peru with Giulietta e Romeo and, together and the Lyrical Company she remained in Peru until 1843.
 The last performance in Lima was on September 2, 1843.
 In 1844, the Lyrical Company moved to Santiago, Chile.
 On April 2, 1844 they gave I Capuleti e i Montecchi at Santiago University Theatre.
-On December 16, 1844 Corradi inaugurated the new famous Victory Theatre in Valparaiso with Nicola Vaccai's Giulietta e Romeo.
-She remained in Valparaiso until February 28, 1847 (last performance: Elisa e Claudio).
+On December 16, 1844 Clorinda inaugurated the new famous Victory Theatre in Valparaíso with Nicola Vaccai's Giulietta e Romeo.
+She remained in Valparaíso until February 28, 1847 (last performance: Elisa e Claudio).
 Between 1847 and 1856, critical reviews of the Lyrical Company are limited to performances in Santiago except for some brief references to those in other provincial cities such as Valparaíso.
-For the most part, reviews deal with the Italian opera company managed by Rafael and Clorinda Pantanelli which included the soprano Teresa Rossi, the tenor Juan Ubaldi and the baritone Luis Cavedagni in operas by Donizetti, Verdi, Rossini and Mercadante.
+For the most part, reviews deal with the Italian opera company managed by Rafael and Clorinda which included the soprano Teresa Rossi, the tenor Juan Ubaldi and the baritone Luis Cavedagni in operas by Donizetti, Verdi, Rossini and Mercadante.

-In March 1861, Corradi was named teacher of Santiago Conservatory.
-She retired on December 20, 1876.
-Clorinda Corradi died in 1877 in Santiago at age 72.
+In March 1861, Clorinda was named teacher of Santiago Conservatory.
+She retired on December 20, 1876 and died in 1877 in Santiago at age 72.

-During her life she gave hundreds of performances of Vincenzo Bellini, Saverio Mercadante, Donizetti, Verdi, Carlo Coccia, Nicola Vaccai and Gioacchino Rossini.
+During her life Clorinda gave hundreds of performances of Vincenzo Bellini, Saverio Mercadante, Donizetti, Verdi, Carlo Coccia, Nicola Vaccai and Gioacchino Rossini.